val broker = SimBroker()

 -

-an order in a closed state doesn’t impact margin or buying power (so similar to INITIAL state)
+An order in a closed state doesn’t impact margin or buying power (so similar to the

 Not all rules are currently implemented yet. |